pschool-in/curriculum/content/science/environment.md

 ### Difference between Biotic factors and Abiotic factors

 Biotic factors are also called living things and abiotic factors are also called non-living things.
 Biotic factors can feel, breathe and grow.
 They need food for living and they will give birth to young ones.
-Abiotic factors do not grow and breathe.
-They cannot feel and food is not necessary for them.
-Besides, they do not give birth to young ones.
-Moreover, all abiotic and biotic factors are linked together in the environment by the flow of energy via food.
-Living things and non-living things interact with one another in the environment.
-Moreover, plants are not able to move from one place to another, but they will be able to grow and also their branches will develop well.
-Plants can make prepare their food by using abiotic factors like soil, water, air, sunlight, etc. Every biotic factor depends on other things for food in the environment.
+Abiotic factors do not live.
+So, food is not necessary for them.
+Abiotic and biotic factors are linked together in the environment by the flow of energy via food.
+They both interact with one another in the environment.
+Moreover, plants are immobile, but they can grow well.
+Plants prepare their food by using abiotic factors like soil, water, air, sunlight, etc. Every biotic factor depends on other things for food in the environment.

 ### Balanced – Ecosystem